Oppenheimer Holdings: CIBC Oppenheimer

 In 1997, CIBC Wood Gundy acquired Oppenheimer Holdings for $525 million and paid over for the next three years and included $175 million in order to retain the loyalty of key Oppenheimer executives who were not shareholders in the closely held private firm.
 When the deal was closed, the firm's name was changed to CIBC Oppenheimer Holdings.
 In 2003, CIBC made the decision to sell Oppenheimer's retail brokerage business and name for $257 million to Fahnestock Viner Holdings, which subsequently changed its name to Oppenheimer.

 Fahnestock Viner Holdings

 Fahnestock Viner traces its lineage back to Harris C. Fahnestock, an investment banker who was a founding member of one of Citigroup's predecessors, the First National Bank of New York.
 In 1881, Harris' son William formed his own investment bank at Two Wall Street, Fahnestock & Co., which expanded through the decades and was eventually acquired in 1988 by E.A.
 Viner Holdings, Ltd. The new company, Fahnestock Viner Holdings, would eventually change its name in 2003 upon the acquisition of CIBC Oppenheimer's retail brokerage business (the Private Client and U.S. Asset Management Divisions).

+In 2001, prior to acquiring Oppenheimer, Fahnestock acquired another investment bank, Josephthal & Co.
+Inc.

+Edward A. Viner Holdings, which was Toronto-based company, was managed by Albert “Bud” Lowenthal when it acquired Fahnestock for $7.3 million.